smart-data-models/dataModel.EnergyCIM/GovHydroPID2/doc/spec.md

 ## List of properties

 - `address`: The mailing address  - `alternateName`: An alternative name for this item  - `areaServed`: The geographic area where a service or offered item is provided  - `atw`: Factor multiplying Tw (Atw).
 Typical Value = 0.
 Default: 0.0  - `d`: Turbine damping factor (D).
 Unit = delta P / delta speed.
 Typical Value = 0.
 Default: 0.0  - `dataProvider`: A sequence of characters identifying the provider of the harmonised data entity.  - `dateCreated`: Entity creation timestamp.
 This will usually be allocated by the storage platform.  - `dateModified`: Timestamp of the last modification of the entity.
 This will usually be allocated by the storage platform.  - `description`: A description of this item  - `feedbackSignal`: Feedback signal type flag (Flag). true = use gate position feedback signal false = use Pe.
 Default: False  - `g0`: Gate opening at speed no load (G0).
 Typical Value = 0.
 Default: 0.0  - `g1`: Intermediate gate opening (G1).
 Typical Value = 0.
 Default: 0.0  - `g2`: Intermediate gate opening (G2).
 Typical Value = 0.
 Default: 0.0  - `gmax`: Maximum gate opening (Gmax).
 Typical Value = 0.
 Default: 0.0  - `gmin`: Minimum gate opening (Gmin).
 Typical Value = 0.
 Default: 0.0  - `id`: Unique identifier of the entity  - `kd`: Derivative gain (Kd).
 Typical Value = 0.
 Default: 0.0  - `ki`: Reset gain (Ki).
 Unit = PU/ sec.
 Typical Value = 0.
 Default: 0.0  - `kp`: Proportional gain (Kp).
 Typical Value = 0.
-Default: 0.0  - `location`:   - `mwbase`: Base for power values (MWbase) (>0).
+Default: 0.0  - `location`: Geojson reference to the item.
+It can be Point, LineString, Polygon, MultiPoint, MultiLineString or MultiPolygon  - `mwbase`: Base for power values (MWbase) (>0).
 Unit = MW.
 Default: 0.0  - `name`: The name of this item.  - `owner`: A List containing a JSON encoded sequence of characters referencing the unique Ids of the owner(s)  - `p1`: Power at gate opening G1 (P1).
 Typical Value = 0.
 Default: 0.0  - `p2`: Power at gate opening G2 (P2).
 Typical Value = 0.
 Default: 0.0  - `p3`: Power at full opened gate (P3).
 Typical Value = 0.
 Default: 0.0  - `rperm`: Permanent drop (Rperm).
 Typical Value = 0.
 Default: 0.0  - `seeAlso`: list of uri pointing to additional resources about the item  - `source`: A sequence of characters giving the original source of the entity data as a URL.
 Recommended to be the fully qualified domain name of the source provider, or the URL to the source object.  - `ta`: Controller time constant (Ta) (>0).
 Typical Value = 0.
 Default: 0  - `tb`: Gate servo time constant (Tb) (>0).
 Typical Value = 0.
 Default: 0  - `treg`: Speed detector time constant (Treg).
 Typical Value = 0.
 Default: 0  - `tw`: Water inertia time constant (Tw) (>0).
 Typical Value = 0.
 Default: 0  - `type`: NGSI type.
 It has to be GovHydroPID2  - `velmax`: Maximum gate opening velocity (Velmax).
 Unit = PU/sec.
 Typical Value = 0.
 Default: 0.0  - `velmin`: Maximum gate closing velocity (Velmin).
 Unit = PU/sec.
 Typical Value = 0.
 Default: 0.0
 Required properties
 Adapted from CIM data models and CIMpy - [https://github.com/sogno-platform/cimpy](https://github.com/sogno-platform/cimpy).
 This data model is a direct conversion of the Common Information Model (CIM) specified by the IEC61970 standard into smart data models.
 The python classes this model is based on were developed by these entities Institute for Automation of Complex Power Systems (ACS), EON Energy Research Center (EONERC) and RWTH University Aachen, Germany.
 Some properties can have wrong type.
 This was the case, please raise an issue or send mail to info@smartdatamodels.org.
 ## Data Model description of properties